Student featured in nationally televised documentary

 Growing up in New Sharon, Iowa, Broadway tried to suffocate herself under pillows, hoping someone would notice something was wrong.
 She struggled with anorexia as a teenager and cut and burned herself to inflict more pain.

 As a student at Northwestern in the late 1990s, she was diagnosed with major depression and borderline personality disorder and needed to be hospitalized a few times.
-She eventually dropped out of college and was a client at Hope Haven’s Intensive Psychiatric Rehabilitation program in Rock Valley, Iowa, for a number of years.
+She eventually dropped out of college and was a client at Hope Haven’s Intensive Psychiatric Rehabilitation program in

 Today, Broadway has resumed her studies at Northwestern, adding a biology-health professions major to her music major and psychology minor with a goal of going on to medical school and becoming a psychiatrist.
 She still receives regular treatment for depression, including electro convulsive therapy and medication, but her past history indicates that if she does experience more acute episodes, Broadway will recuperate, regroup and go on.